 “In my many years working in our in-house clinic, I noted how often students had difficulty understanding how the law worked.
 Our clinics offer the opportunity to further develop the information and skills that a student learns in traditional classes.
 By working on real-life legal issues, students are called upon to problem solve, which is after all what lawyers do.
 Needing to solve problems requires students to think about what they know, and to develop strategies for learning new information.
 It also requires that they use the skills they have learned and developed, to do something that feels important.

 For many students, having real problems is a motivator that brings together the skills and information learned in the classroom.
-Externships offer the same opportunity, only the types of law, and the settings are varied.
+Residencies offer the same opportunity, only the types of law, and the settings are varied.

 Becoming a lawyer, for many, is a life changing experience.
-During the externship semester, students realize how challenging and, hopefully, rewarding a legal career can be.
-Externship education is an opportunity for students to develop an awareness of themselves as human beings in a law practice, confronting and exploring the practical, personal and ethical issues that inevitably arise.
+During the residence semester, students realize how challenging and, hopefully, rewarding a legal career can be.
+Residence education is an opportunity for students to develop an awareness of themselves as human beings in a law practice, confronting and exploring the practical, personal and ethical issues that inevitably arise.
 I am fortunate to be in a position, where I continually experience the excitement of new lawyers, and where I can help them work through their personal challenges on their road to professional success.”